Lone palm, Daulatkhan, Bhola Island, Bangladesh, (2017), from future Scenarios by Lena Dobrowolska & Teo Ormond-Skeaping

 Eva Peace MUKAYIRANGA

 Eva works to advance vulnerable countries' priorities on climate finance and Loss and Damage in international policy fora.
 She has followed the UNFCCC negotiations since 2018 as a climate finance negotiator.
-In addition, she co-coordinates the L&DC's finance working group and is the co-founder of the Loss and Damage Youth Coalition, where she serves as the coordinator of the training working group.
+In addition, she is the co-founder of the Loss and Damage Youth Coalition, where she serves as the coordinator of the training working group.

 Hyacinthe Niyitegeka